-At the end of the semester, you will have the opportunity to present your research as a poster and oral presentation.
+At the end of the semester, you will have the opportunity to present your research as a final project and presentation.
 What follows provides useful guidance for preparing each.

 These are only general guidelines.
-For detailed instructions on the poster and presentation, you will need to attend the scheduled in-class lecture on a Friday in November.
+For detailed instructions on the poster and presentation, you will need to attend the scheduled in-class lecture.